Santa Maria di Leuca: Legend

-In the year 1992 the Salento writer and poet Carlo Stasi created a story (mistakenly believed a legend) on the siren Leucasia imagining that he had fallen in love with a handsome messapian, the shepherd Melìsso, who rejected her because he was in love with the beautiful Arìstula.
-The siren took revenge by overwhelming the two lovers with the waves unleashed by her two tails and their bodies were petrified by the goddess Minerva in the two points that today are called Punta Rìstola, from the name of Aristula, and Punta Mèliso, from Melisso.
-Lost her voice, Leucasia committed suicide and her petrified bones would be the white cliffs of Leuca.

 Santa Maria di Leuca was founded in fact in the early 1st century AD by some monks, after Saint Peter's passage.
 A cross was built in his honor and after some restructurings, still be there.
 According to a later legend, Virgin Mary once saved some boats from a storm, and her name was added to that of Leuca.

+Climate

+Santa Maria di Leuca has a Mediterranean climate (Köppen: Csa).